Gary Glitter: Personal life

 Gadd married Ann Murton in July 1963.
-They had a son, also named Paul (born 1964), and a daughter named Sarah (born 1966), before divorcing in 1972.
-In February 2001, he had another son named Gary Jr. with his Cuban girlfriend Yudenia Sosa Martínez, with whom he was living in Cuba.
+They had a son, born in 1964, and a daughter, born in 1966, before divorcing in 1972.
+In February 2001, he had another son with his Cuban girlfriend Yudenia Sosa Martínez, with whom he was living in Cuba.
 He had homes in London and Wedmore at the time of his arrest in 1997.

-Glitter was banned from driving for 10 years in 1986 following a conviction for drunk driving.
-This was his third drunk-driving conviction, and he narrowly avoided being sent to prison.

 On 20 January 2008, the News of the World reported that Glitter had suffered a severe heart attack.
 These reports were denied, although it was confirmed that he had been diagnosed with heart problems.
 Nguyen Huu Quang (the director of the hospital in Bình Thuận near the prison where Glitter was serving his sentence) said, "Glitter was admitted to our hospital with acute diarrhea.
 While we were treating him, we found out that he also has a cardiovascular disorder."